tezos/tezos-mirror/docs/user/snapshots.rst

-.. _snapshots:

 Snapshots
 =========

 As the chain invariably grows every day, retrieving a full chain from the peer-to-peer network can be a very long process.
-Thanks to the implementation of :ref:`history modes<history-modes>`, it is now possible to propose an import/export feature: snapshots.
+Thanks to the implementation of :doc:`history modes <history_modes>`, it is now possible to propose an import/export feature: snapshots.
 This procedure allows to gather all the data necessary to bootstrap a node from a single file within few minutes.